Join us on this technical walkthrough as we determine the practicality of the Snowflake Data Cloud and Snowpark for machine learning use-cases.

 Calculating IDF Scores

-The well known TF*IDF score is a way to measure a word’s importance across a corpus of documents.
+The well-known TF*IDF score is a way to measure a word’s importance across a corpus of documents.
 We will calculate the IDF of every word across our training corpus in order to weight each word’s vector by how important that word is in separating it from the rest.
-The TF portion of that formula is implicitly included when we average a document’s words together.

-val idfs = words
+idfs = words\

-.select("CATEGORY", "ID", "WORD")
+.select("CATEGORY", "ID", "WORD")\

-.withColumn("IDF", log(lit(2), lit(corpus)/col("COUNT")))
+.withColumn("IDF", log(lit(2), lit(corpus)/col("COUNT")))\

 .select("WORD", "IDF")